How to Dehydrate Jalapeno Peppers Easily At Home

 Add a little spice and kick to your favorite recipes by adding some dehydrated jalapeno peppers.

 Try throwing dried peppers in your bread, biscuit, and scone recipes.
-Or add a pop of flavors to eggs, pizzas, stews, soups, and casseroles.
+Or add a pop of flavor to eggs, pizzas, stews, soups, and casseroles.
 They are GREAT on nachos!

 Do you garden?
 If so, here are our favorite jalapeno varieties for preserving